-- score of the individual task "Minimum competence of the manager" x 0.15 - score of the individual task "Strategy Formulation" x 0.35 - score of the individual task "Planning, organizing, controlling" x 0.15 - score of the individual task "Management of change" x 0.15 - examination (final test) score x 0.2 ucau illies, the assessment for it is reduc ed by 2 points.
-Evaluatio n criteria No. Learning outcome Evaluation method/-s Minimum level (40% till 64%) Average level (65% till 84%) High level (85% till 94%) Excellent level (95% till 100%) 1.
-To demonstrate an understanding of the main principles of the management theory Test, exam - for full-time and part-time students Exam - for part-time students with e-study elements Able to demonstrat e an incomplete understanding of the main basic principles of managemen t theory Able to demonstrate a complete understandin g of the main basic principles of management theory Able to demonstrat e an indepth understanding of the basic principles of managemen t theory Able to demonstrate an understanding of the basic principles of managemen t theory that goes beyond what was learned in the study course 2.
-To formulate the organization's vision, mission, values and strategic goals Test, presentation, discussion, exam - for full-time and part-time students Written work, exam - for part- time students Able to incompletel y describe the guidelines of strategic managemen t processes Able to fully describe the guidelines of strategic management processes Able to describe strategic managemen t principles in depth Able to describe the principles of strategic managemen t at a level beyond what is learned in the course
+- score of the individual task "Minimum competence of the manager" x 0.15 - score of the individual task "Strategy Formulation" x 0.35 - score of the individual task "Planning, organizing, controlling" x 0.15 - score of the individual task "Management of change" x 0.15 - examination (final test) score x 0.2 aeaa lines, the assessment for it is reduc ed by 2 points.
+Evaluation criteria No. Learning outcome Evaluation Minimum level Average level High level (85% till Excellent level INO.
+Learning outcome method/-s (40% till (65% till 94%) (95% till 64%) 84%) 9470) 100%) 1.
+To demonstrate an Tost over for Able to Able to Able to Able to 1.
+Test, exam - for full-time and demonstrat demonstrate demonstrat demonstrate understanding of the main principles of the management part-time e an a complete e an in- an theory students incomplete understandin depth understandi Exam - for part- understandi g of the main understandi ng of the time students ng of the basic ng of the basic with e-study main basic principles of basic principles of elements principles of management principles of managemen managemen theory managemen t theory that t theory t theory goes beyond what was learned in the study - 6 1 course 2.
+To formulate the organization's Test, Able to Able to fully Able to Able to vision, mission, values and presentation, incompletel describe the describe describe the strategic goals discussion, exam y describe guidelines of strategic principles of - for full-time and the strategic managemen strategic part-time guidelines management t principles managemen students of strategic processes in depth t at a level Written work, managemen beyond what exam - for part- t processes is learned in time students the course